New Mexico City International Airport

 - 5,000m × 60m

 The New Mexico City International Airport was a proposed development adjacent to Mexico City Juarez International Airport.
 The new MXP169 billion (USD11.3 billion) airport will have capacity for 120 million passengers p/a and feature six runways upon completion of its second phase, quadrupling Juarez's capacity.
-The airport is scheduled to commence operations on 20-Oct-2020, however the construction schedule has extended the completion to 2023.
+The airport was scheduled to commence operations on 20-Oct-2020, however the construction schedule has extended the completion to 2023.
 In 2018, newly appointed President Andrés Manuel López Obrador stated the government will consider abandoning the New Mexico International Airport and repurpose the existing Santa Lucia Airbase into a commercial facility.
 The Ministry of Communications & Transport confirmed the suspension of construction works for the New Mexico City International Airport in Jan-2019.